Stuttering in Adulthood

 News: Pro Bono Therapy Block Offered Through Dalhousie University

 Each year as part of the 3rd year Fluency Disorders course in the SLP program at Dalhousie, a pro bono block of therapy is offered to an adult or child who stutters.
-We are currently accepting referrals or expressions of interest for the fall 2024 spot.
+The 2024 spot has now been filled.
+Please check back in the spring or summer for the 2025 semester.

 The course takes place during the fall term.
 Sessions would be in person at the Sir Charles Tupper Medical Building at least once a week but ideally twice a week.
 SLP students in the third year of their graduate studies observe therapy and occasionally participate in the sessions.
 The time and day of sessions is worked out based on the schedules of those involved.